 Sales Performance Incentive Fund (SPIFs): SPIFFs or SPIFs are an exceptionally effective short-term incentive.
 It’s sensible enough to use SPPIFs in addition to a sales commission structure.
 In the given specified period of time when we use these, the seller shifts his focus on the most important product releases or to address increasing competition.

-Non-Monetary Incentives: Non-monetary incentives are budget-friendly so if your finance team does not give you a green signal then you can go for this one.
+Non-monetary incentives are budget-friendly so if your finance team does not give you a green signal then you can go for this one.
 They’ve proven to be more effective and about 50% of sales reps say they prefer reward experiences.

 Harness the power of sales incentives

 With the right data, tools, and strategy, you can motivate your sellers to close deals more quickly and prioritize the most profitable deals.
-So, if you want to discover more ways you can improve your sales incentive compensation planning and management in the “Sales Compensation best practices to Improve your Sales Incentives.”
+Automation is one such way organizations can best harness the benefits of sales incentive compensation in your routine operations.